Android-for-Python/Camera4Kivy/README.md

 #### Disconnect Camera

 Always do this.
 It is sometimes critically important to disconnect the camera when it is no longer used.
+Do not disconnect the camera between a capture method call and its filepath_callback.
 ```python
     def disconnect_camera(self):
 ```